Gas string trimmers

 Best Overall Commercial Gas Pick

-I like that this weed eater keeps the fancy stuff to a minimum.
-The Speed-Feed head is the star here: less fiddling, more trimming, and fewer colorful words in the driveway.
+I like that this weed eater keeps the fancy stuff to a minimum and puts the muscle where it counts.
+The Speed-Feed head is the star here: less fiddling, more trimming.

 Power